google/osv.dev/docs/data_quality.md

 ## Rationale

-OSV.dev seeks to be an comprehensive, accurate and timely database of known vulnerabilities (that is highly automation friendly).
+OSV.dev seeks to be a comprehensive, accurate and timely database of known vulnerabilities that is highly automation friendly.
 In order to meet this accuracy goal, a quality bar needs to be both defined and sustainably enforced.

 ## Properties of a High Quality OSV Record